 English at St Joseph’s

 English comprises of three main skills: speaking and listening, reading and writing.
 The EYFS follow the Curriculum Guidance for the Early Years Foundation Stage.
 The National Curriculum underpins our medium and short term planning across Key Stage One and Key Stage Two.
 Each class undertakes daily Literacy lessons but some aspects of Literacy such as spelling, grammar, punctuation may be taught outside of that lesson.
 Reading take place daily for both pleasure and learning across the school.
-In EYFS, KS1, and where appropriate KS2, pupils are taught discrete lessons in phonics following the Letters and Sounds Phonics scheme.
+In EYFS, KS1, and where appropriate KS2, pupils are taught discrete lessons in phonics following the through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.
 KS1 and KS2 engage in extended writing opportunities across the curriculum to enable children to practise and apply their literacy skills.